- Completion of at least 4 full courses OR one year of full-time degree studies at an accredited university.

 General university guidelines:

-- Computer Science or Information Technology courses must be taken within the last 5 years to be considered for major, minor or pre-requisites credit towards a degree program.
+- Computer Science, Information Technology, Kinesiology and Bachelor of Commerce courses must be taken within the last 5 years to be considered for major, minor or pre-requisites credit towards a degree program.
 When courses are taken longer than 5 years ago, the transfer credit may be used only as elective credit.